-- 41. The policy framework in the operative CRPS that is relevant to urban development is primarily found in Chapters 5 Land Use and Infrastructure and 6 Recovery and Rebuilding of Greater Christchurch.
-Some of the issues and objectives within Chapter 5 apply across the entire Canterbury region, while others apply outside the Greater Christchurch area.
-For the Greater Christchurch area, the issues to be resolved, and the manner in which the objectives are to be implemented, are set out in Chapter 6.
-Given Rolleston is located within Greater Christchurch my evidence concentrates on the Chapter 6 provisions.
-For completeness, the CRPS (through its other varius chapters) regulates the full extent of RMA issues affecting the Canterbury Region. - Chapter 6 provides the resource management framework for earthquake rebuild and recovery in Greater Christchurch through to 2028.
+- Chapter 6 provides the resource management framework for earthquake rebuild and recovery in Greater Christchurch through to 2028.
 Its insertion into the CRPS was directed by the Minister for Canterbury Earthquake Recovery through the Land Use Recovery Plan 2013 (LURP).
-Chapter 6 also implements the strategic direction provided in the Greater Christchurch Urban Development Strategy 2007 (UDS). - 43.
+Chapter 6 also implements the strategic direction provided in the Greater Christchurch Urban Development Strategy 2007 (UDS). - 44.
 Chapter 6 was prepared in order to promote a more sustainable urban environment, and tackle the challenges identified in Issues 6.1.1 to 6.1.5.
-Chapter 6 provides a directive framework for urban growth and development within Greater Christchurch that seeks to consolidate existing urban settlements, this being considered the form of development most likely to minimise the adverse effects of travel for work, education, business and recreation, minimise the costs of new infrastructure and avoid adverse effects of development on sensitive landscapes, natural features and areas of high amenity.

-44. A key feature of Chapter 6, and the UDS, is to provide for sustainable growth, along with certainty about where and how this is to occur, by providing a framework which enables greenfield growth in the Greater Christchurch Area, as outlined in Map A of Chapter 6, and also provides for intensification within existing urban areas.
+Chapter 6 provides a directive framework for urban growth and development within Greater Christchurch that seeks to consolidate existing urban settlements, this being considered the form of development most likely to minimise the adverse effects of travel for work, education, business and recreation, minimise the costs of new infrastructure and avoid adverse effects of development on sensitive landscapes, natural features and areas of high amenity. - 45.
+A key feature of Chapter 6, and the UDS, is to provide for sustainable growth, along with certainty about where and how this is to occur, by providing a framework which enables greenfield growth in the Greater Christchurch Area, as outlined in Map A of Chapter 6, and also provides for intensification within existing urban areas.
 This is noted in Issue 1, which reads: